2023 Most Popular Fisheries Sciences Bachelor's Degree Schools

 Of the 14 students majoring in fisheries at Northern Michigan University, 71% are male and 29% are female.

-Humboldt State University came in at #6 in this year’s edition of the Most Popular Fisheries Sciences Bachelor’s Degree Schools ranking.
-Located in the remote town of Arcata, Humboldt State University is a public college with a moderately-sized student population.
+Humboldt State University ranked #6 on this year’s Most Popular Fisheries Sciences Bachelor’s Degree Schools list.
+Located in the remote town of Arcata, Humboldt State University is a public college with a medium-sized student population.

 Of the 14 students majoring in fisheries at Humboldt State University, 79% are male and 21% are female.

 University of Rhode Island ranked #6 on this year’s Most Popular Fisheries Sciences Bachelor’s Degree Schools list.
-URI is a fairly large public school located in the suburb of Kingston.
+URI is a large public school located in the large suburb of Kingston.

 Of the 14 students majoring in fisheries at URI, 64% are male and 36% are female.

-University of Idaho came in at #9 in this year’s edition of the Most Popular Fisheries Sciences Bachelor’s Degree Schools ranking.
-Located in the distant town of Moscow, U of I is a public school with a large student population.
+University of Idaho ranked #9 on this year’s Most Popular Fisheries Sciences Bachelor’s Degree Schools list.
+Located in the town of Moscow, U of I is a public school with a fairly large student population.

 Women make up 8% of the fisheries majors at the school.